TurboWarp/types/README.md

-# Types for the Scratch VM and editor
+# Types definitions for the Scratch VM and editor

 Scratch doesn't provide types for their libraries, so we wrote our own.

 This project is still at an early stage.

-Despite being in the TurboWarp organization, this project currently only wants to document the vanilla Scratch runtime.
-Additional types for the TurboWarp runtime will be added later.
+Despite being in the TurboWarp organization, this project is currently focused only on the vanilla Scratch (LLK) runtime and editor.
+Additional types for TurboWarp may be added later.

 |Module|Status|
 |:-:|:-:|